drandyhaas/Ti375G529_projects/LVDS_LPDDR4_G529/kicad/autorouter/README.md

 - **Escape rebalancing**: Optional rebalancing spreads exits evenly around chip perimeter for easier routing
 - **Incremental fanout**: With `--check-for-previous`, skips already-fanned-out pads and avoids occupied channels
 - **Graceful failure handling**: Reports nets that cannot be routed without conflicts and removes them from output

+### Escape Direction Assignment Algorithm

+The fanout generator assigns escape directions to differential pairs and single-ended signals using a multi-pass algorithm that balances routing quality with collision avoidance.

+#### Escape Directions

+Each pad can escape in one of four directions:
+- **Horizontal**: `left` or `right` (uses horizontal channels between pad rows)
+- **Vertical**: `up` or `down` (uses vertical channels between pad columns)

+The `--primary-escape` option sets which orientation is tried first (default: `horizontal`).

+#### Pass 1: Edge Pairs (Fixed Assignment)

+Pads on the outer edge of the BGA have fixed escape directions - they route directly outward:
+- Left edge → `left`
+- Right edge → `right`
+- Top edge → `up`
+- Bottom edge → `down`

+Edge pairs always use the top layer (F.Cu) and are assigned first before inner pairs.

+#### Pass 2: Primary Orientation

+Inner pairs are sorted by distance to the primary escape edge (closest first, since they have fewer routing options).
+For each pair:

+1. Get all escape options in the primary orientation (e.g., `left`/`right` for horizontal)
+2. Include alternate channels (neighboring channels on opposite side of pad) as fallback options
+3. Try each option, checking if the exit position is available on any inner layer (In1.Cu, In2.Cu, B.Cu)
+4. If available, assign the pair to that channel/layer combination

+#### Pass 3: Secondary Orientation (Fallback)

+Pairs that couldn't be assigned in Pass 2 try the secondary orientation:

+1. Get all escape options in the secondary orientation (e.g., `up`/`down` for vertical)
+2. Try each option with the same availability check
+3. If available, assign the pair

+**Note**: This pass is skipped when `--force-escape-direction` is set.

+#### Pass 4: Forced Assignment

+Any pairs still unassigned are force-assigned:
+- With `--force-escape-direction`: Uses the primary orientation (may cause overlaps)
+- Without: Uses automatic direction selection (nearest edge)

+A warning is printed for each forced assignment.

+#### Pass 5: Rebalancing (Optional)

+When `--rebalance-escape` is enabled, the algorithm attempts to balance the distribution of horizontal vs vertical escapes:

+1. Count pairs assigned to each orientation
+2. If one direction has significantly more pairs, identify candidates to switch
+3. Candidates are pairs far from the primary edge but close to the secondary edge
+4. Switch candidates to the underpopulated direction if a free channel/layer is available

+#### Collision Resolution

+After initial assignment, the generator detects collisions (overlapping tracks) and resolves them:

+1. **Layer reassignment**: Move one of the colliding routes to a different layer
+2. **Alternate channel**: Try the neighboring channel on the opposite side of the pad
+3. **Jogged route**: Move a blocking route to a farther channel using a jogged path:
+   - 45° stub from pad
+   - Vertical/horizontal jog (one pitch distance)
+   - Continue to farther channel
+   - 45° exit jog

+Routes that cannot be resolved are removed and reported as failures.

 ### Example Output